-QR codes are everywhere: these little pixelated squares appear on billboards and bus shelters, in magazine ads and on product packaging.
+QR codes are everywhere: these little pixelated squares appear on billboards and poster ads, in magazines and on product packaging.
 Unlocking their contents can share contact info or Wi-Fi passwords, or take you to the website for a film you’ve just seen the poster for.
 So how do you use them?
 Here’s how to scan QR codes with an Android phone.

 What are QR codes?

 QR is an acronym for Quick Response.
 It’s a smarter version of the ubiquitous barcode, and it was originally developed in Japan for the automotive industry.
-Machines can read QR codes more quickly than barcodes, and QR codes can store more data in less space too.
+Machines can read QR codes more quickly than barcodes, and QR codes can also store more data in less space.

 If QR codes had stayed inside factories we probably wouldn’t care, but they’re used for all kinds of things now: coffee shop loyalty programs, e-tickets for sports and concerts, 'find out more' links on adverts or packaging, and sharing contact information.

 For most of us, the main reason to use QR codes is to obtain a web link to find out more information about something or to get a password for a wireless network: scan the code and the information should appear in your web browser or connect you to the network.
 But how do you scan it?
-All you need is the right app.
+There are a couple of ways.

 How to scan QR codes with an Android phone